QISHEAN/CW2024/README.md

 ### 3.2 Implemented but Not Working Properly
 1. **Pause Menu Glitch**: When the game is lost and the game over screen appears, pressing Esc to open the pause menu and then selecting "Resume" causes the plane, projectiles, and other elements in the level to briefly move before stopping, even though the game is already over.
 2. **Unlimited Projectiles**: Users can fire projectiles indefinitely without the need to reload, leading to potential balance issues.
+3. **Unlimited Projectiles**: The unlimited projectile feature causes the sound effects to stop playing when the fire button is held down continuously.

 ### 3.3 Not Implemented
 1. **Tutorial Section**: A tutorial to teach beginners how to play the game.